ilmanzo/ilmanzo.github.com/_posts/2016-05-05-automatic-expiring-of-mysql-rows.md

 ;
 {% endhighlight %}

-to getit working, make sure you have enabled the event scheduler:
+to get it started, make sure you have enabled the event scheduler:

 {% highlight SQL %}
 SET GLOBAL event_scheduler = ON;